🌙

 Learn in public.

-Sharing what you're building — even when it's messy — accelerates learning, invites feedback, and builds credibility over time.
-Imperfect work that's visible beats perfect work that's invisible.
+Sharing what you're building — even messy — accelerates learning, invites feedback, builds credibility.

 12